navyasree2497/Attendance-Analysis/README.md

   See `Attendance_Analysis.ipynb` for the Python-based data cleaning, transformation, and metric calculations.

 - **Analysis explanation and visuals:**
+  ## Detailed Walkthrough:
-  Refer to `Git_AttendanceAnalysis.docx` for detailed explanations of the analysis approach and example dashboard visuals.
+  A detailed explanation of the analysis approach, assumptions, and example dashboard visuals is available in: Git_Attendance Analysis.docx

 - **Power BI logic (DAX):**
   DAX measures used in Power BI are documented in the DAX reference file for key calculations.